Occupational Therapy

 • Sleep

-• Self-Regulation (emotions/tantrums)
+• Self-Regulation (emotions/tantrums/appropriate coping skills)

 • Sensory Avoidance (loud noises, textures, bright lights, disliking messy hands, tags in clothes, etc.).